44mira/articles/Recursion.md

 def loop(n), do: loop n+1
 ```

-So much cleaner (and the only way to do standard iteration).
+So much cleaner (and the only way to do standard iteration in these languages).

 Do note that although these do the same amount of iteration, they don't actually equal each other exactly.
 And that's because most `for`-loops rely on mutable state to be useful.
 The reason you're probably going to be looping 10 times is imperative, or introduces some side-effect (like printing to standard output).
 And to make up for that, functional recursions will always have you returning something, the reason you did recursion in the first place, no side-effects.